 We first show that approaching the problem quantum mechanically, without adding nonlinear damping, perfectly describes our measurements.
 The effect of quantum noise is included in the model through the steady-state Lindblad equation

 where $\hat \rho$ is the density matrix describing the steady-state of the oscillator.
-By solving this equation for varying drive strengths and frequencies, the resulting amplitude $\langle\hat a\rangle = \text{Tr}(\hat a\hat\rho)$ is used to obtain $S_\text{21}$.
-With only the circuit parameters as free variables, and notably a constant value for the internal damping, this model is fitted to all $S_\text{21}$ traces (see Supplementary Information) , revealing excellent agreement to the data (Fig.~\ref{fig:main_quantum_fit}).
+By numerically solving this equation for varying drive strengths and frequencies, the resulting amplitude $\langle\hat a\rangle = \text{Tr}(\hat a\hat\rho)$ is used to obtain $S_\text{21}$.
+With only the circuit parameters as free variables, and notably a constant value for the internal damping, this model is fitted to all $S_\text{21}$ traces (see Supplementary Information Sec.
+S2), revealing excellent agreement to the data (Fig.~\ref{fig:main_quantum_fit}).
 Note that we recently became aware of an analytical solution to this Lindblad equation~\cite{drummond1980quantum,kheruntsyan1999wigner}, which may have simplified our approach.
-In Fig.~\ref{fig:main_quantum_fit}, we compare this quantum model to the classical model: the solution to Eq.~(\ref{eq:main_classical_steady_state_equation}), which features neither nonlinear damping or quantum noise.
+In Fig.~\ref{fig:main_quantum_fit}, we compare this quantum model to the classical model: the solution to Eq.~(\ref{eq:main_classical_steady_state_equation}), which features neither nonlinear damping nor quantum noise.
 The only difference between the quantum model -- which predicts the increase in Min$|S_\text{21}|$ -- and that of Eq.~(\ref{eq:main_classical_steady_state_equation}) -- which predicts a constant Min$|S_\text{21}|$ -- lies in the value of the commutator $[\hat a,\hat a^\dagger]$.
 In fact, by taking the trace Tr$(\hat a\ \cdot\ )$ of Eq.~(\ref{eq:main_lindblad}), and assuming the amplitude to be a complex number $\hat a\rightarrow a$ such that $[a, a^*]=0$, we arrive at Eq.~(\ref{eq:main_classical_steady_state_equation}).